View Document

 (15) A course management team (CMT) is formed for all courses offered in multiple locations, modalities and where more than one person is responsible for teaching and/or assessment in the course.

-1. The CMT should meet a minimum of twice per teaching period for the course offering, or as directed by the College Associate Deputy Vice-Chancellor, Learning and Teaching (or equivalent) or Dean/Head of School/Director of the owning school/industry cluster.
+1. The CMT should meet a minimum of twice per teaching period for the course offering, or as directed by the College Associate Deputy Vice-Chancellor, Learning and Teaching (or equivalent) or Dean/Head of School/Cluster Director of the owning school/industry cluster.

 2. Refer to the CMT template and Equivalence and Comparability of Academic Standards for further information.